sangmanjung/sangmanjung/README.md

 ### Sangman Jung

-_Hello.
-This page is for saving and managing the contents of my current studies and reports._
+_👋 Hello.
+This page is for saving and managing the contents of my current studies and reports. 🤔_
 _If you ask me about anything, 💬 contact this e-mail 📫: sangmanjung@khu.ac.kr_

 #### 🌱 Education